 It took me a long time to come around before jumping on the Paleo bandwagon.
 And then once I did, it took me a longer time still to say the words about myself: I’d gone Paleo.
 Even now, writing this post, it’s hard seeing them in black and white, not gonna lie.
 You see, I’ve never been much of a fad follower when it comes to lifestyle habits like eating.
 And I get really turned off by all the hype around a trendy new diet – which is all I used to see Paleo as being.
 There’s all the books, magazines, shows, events… Diets are a billion dollar business and most end up being just a flash in the pan – you may see results in the short-term but eventually you end up going going back to the old habits and routine and you’re right back where you were months ago.
 I’ve always believed in balance, moderation, an abundance of good-for-you foods and no deprivation.
 That’s what works.
 Not a fad diet.
 Never mind the fact that I’m a health coach for crying out loud… I don’t do “diets”!
 That’s what my brain said anyway.
 But something else inside told me to look further and eventually I came to see that certain components of eating Paleo could really help me.

 One day a little over a year ago, I was home working on the couch because I was too stiff with joint pain to make it into the office and I caught an episode of Dr. Oz.
-He was interviewing a young girl who had gone Paleo as part of a treatment protocol for Rheumatoid Arthritis.
+He was interviewing a young girl who had gone Paleo as part of a treatment protocol for an autoimmune condition.
 She’d removed all grains, beans and legumes among other common inflammatory foods such as dairy and sugar and after a few months eating mostly vegetables and high quality animal protein she was living without pain and medications.
 With a little research, I found several other stories of healing while following a Paleo lifestyle.
 So, I hopped on and decided to try it for myself.
 I had already cut out common allergenic and inflammatory foods like gluten, dairy, soy and corn, but up until then I regularly ate grains and beans and even though I wasn’t strictly vegetarian, I ate very little animal protein.
 So I traded my quinoa and chickpeas for grass-fed beef and bison, and of course continued to load up on a crazy amount of vegetables.
 Within weeks I noticed a difference in my stiffness and energy level.
 And as I’ve stayed on the diet, I’ve felt better and better.

 Against the Grain